collective/collective.amberjack.core/README.txt

 initialize/erase the environment
 --------------------------
-we need to create an entry point where to put an ajax call to a plone where the a script (or whatever else..) creates all the objects needed by the tutorial/demo.
+we need to create an entry point where to put an ajax call to a plone where a script (or whatever else..) creates all the objects needed by the tutorial/demo.
 At the end of the tutorial we need to delete the all the objects created.